undergrad-partner-school

 Campus Life

 It is not all about learning and grades at Cornell University: campus life is a crucial component of your educational experience.
-Find out some information about social life at Cornell University.
+Check out some info about campus life at Cornell University.

 Student Organizations

-According to recently gathered data, there are 750 open-membership organizations at Cornell University.
-This number includes sororities and fraternities.
-The most popular student organization is Outing Club, followed by Alpha Phi Omega and Sports Clubs.
+The number of student organizations and groups with open membership at this school is 750.
+That includes sororities and fraternities.
+The student organization that gathers the largest number of students is Outing Club, followed by Alpha Phi Omega and Sports Clubs.
 Other popular student organizations at this school are Cornell University Programming Board and Cornell Concert Commission.

-Students interested in music can join the Cornell University band or chorus.
-If drama is your thing, there is a club dedicated to acting that you can join.
-Interested in media and communication?
-Cornell University publishes its own newspaper and has its own radio station.
+If you are interested in music, you can join the Cornell University band or chorus.
+If acting is an interest of yours, there is a drama club you can join.
+For students looking to explore media and communication, Cornell University publishes its own newspaper and has its own radio station.

 Student Services

-At Cornell University, there are many amenities that make life on campus pleasant and safe.
+At Cornell University, there are many amenities that make life on campus comfortable and safe.

 There are 24-hour emergency phone and alarm devices.
 There are electronically operated dormitory entrances.
 There is a 24-hour security patrol.
-The after-hours transportation/escort service is available.
+The late-night transport/escort service is available.

-All in all, campus life at Cornell University is rich and vibrant and provides everything most students need.
+All in all, campus life at Cornell University is rich and vibrant and provides all you need for a comfortable stay.

 Career Services